Jeromqw1/simple_shell/README.md

 GCC command to compile:
 gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

-This wil compile all the '.c' files and change the output's name to 'hsh'.
+This will compile all the '.c' files and change the output's name to 'hsh'.

 Template to test output:
 ============= $ ./hsh